Spring Exhibitions Opening 2017

 Marking the fourth year of its Studio Program, the Queens Museum presents an exhibition featuring the works of nine artists who have occupied studios at the Queens Museum from 2015 to 2017.
 Participating artists include ruby onyinyechi amanze, Andrew Beccone, Chris Bogia, Gloria Maximo, Ander Mikalson, Karolina Sobecka, Alina Tenser, Tuo Wang, and Bryan Zanisnik.

-This exhibition is made possible by The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund and Mariane Ibrahim Gallery.
+Nine: 2017 Studio Program Exhibition is made possible by The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund and Mariane Ibrahim Gallery.
 Social Practice Queens programming is supported by Surdna Foundation and The Shelley & Donald Rubin Foundation.
 Special thanks to our collaborators at Queens College.

-The third iteration in a series of site-specific commissions by women artists on the Queens Museum’s Large Wall, K.E.’s Profound Approach and Easy Outcome playfully renders a complex reflection on artistic production, feminism, power, and the role of institutions.
+The fourth iteration in a series of site-specific commissions by women artists on the Queens Museum’s Large Wall, K.E.’s Profound Approach and Easy Outcome playfully renders a complex reflection on artistic production, feminism, power, and the role of institutions.

 Featuring large-scale and cross-disciplinary works that incorporate wide-ranging graphic references from sports field diagrams to Andean heraldic codes, Ronny Quevedo’s site-specific project visualize the ethos of global migration and displacement of peoples and cultures.

-This exhibition is made possible by the Jerome Foundation, celebrating its 50th anniversary.
+Ronny Quevedo: no hay medio tiempo / there is no halftime is made possible by the Jerome Foundation, celebrating its 50th anniversary.

 Two recently acquired portfolios of prints developed by the Justseeds Artists’ Cooperative, We Are the Storm (2015) and Wellspring (2016), are presented with a selection of materials developed for the movement against the Dakota Access Pipeline in North Dakota on loan from Interference Archive.
 Commonwealth: Water For All is the third in a series of exhibitions that features contemporary expressions about water, its utility, and its preservation and consumption in dialogue with the Museum’s long-term display of the Relief Map of New York City’s Water System, a sprawling WPA project commissioned for the 1939-40 World’s Fair.